 How are you addressing the 10 complexities of your multi-cloud environment?

-How are you addressing the complexities of your multi-cloud environment?
-First, let’s determine if this problem of complexity is one that you and your organization share.
 Does your organization’s IT infrastructure look something like this?

 Many of the organizations we meet with have applications spread across multiple platforms including on premises, remote offices, colocation facilities, software-as-a-service (SaaS), hyperscale clouds like AWS and Azure, and enterprise clouds that operate similarly to their in-house environments.
+Put another way, management complexity is a common byproduct of multi-cloud environments.

 These multi-cloud implementations amplify or carry IT complexity in ten dimensions:

 Workload placement – Which cloud or hardware platform should I use for each specific application?
 What are my criteria for choosing the right cloud for the job?